KalliMan/MDBNavigator/README.md

 # MDBnvigator Overiew

 This is a sample fullstack demonstration application.
 The main purpose is to demonstrate various amount of technologies required for a modern Web development.
 Application allows user to connect to a Postgre DB and to perform basic DB operations.
-There are scripst for a composed dockerizaion.
-This is an ongoing project which is going to be enchanced further.
+There are scripst for a composed dockerization.
+This is an ongoing project which is going to be enhanced in the future.
 ![image](https://github.com/user-attachments/assets/f60fa6e3-5774-4699-bee8-3ecabb15ceb1)

 If the result table recordset is huge then initially only a small portion is directly trnasfered from BE to the FE.
-The rest is transfered async using SignalR.
-The application design allows easy to mimplement further improvements like adding support for other DB servers.
+The rest is transferred async using SignalR.
+The application design allows easy to implement further improvements like adding support for other DB servers.

 ## Main Projects
 ### mdb-navigator-ui - React UI using vite.